tqtezos/assets.tqtezos.com/docs/token-contracts/fa12/4-fa12-archetype.md

 > When the entry fails with message "NotEnoughBalance", `value` is stricly greater than the number of tokens of `%to`.
 > Cannot spend more than you own.

+Element of formal property language:
+* `fails with (...) : ...` declares the property when `fail` is invoked; the `with (... : ...)` syntax enables naming the fail argument and provide its type

+The conditions of failure are provided as a conjonction of properties connected by the `and` logical connector.

 ##### 3.2/ Not Enough Allowance
 ```archetype